TIBCOSoftware/mashling/docs/cli/README.md

 Below are a list of the currently support commands via the `mashling-cli` binary.

 ### <a name="create"></a>Create
-Create allows you to build cutomized `mashling-gateway` binaries that are re-usable and contain all of your custom dependencies.
+Create allows you to build customized `mashling-gateway` binaries that are re-usable and contain all of your custom dependencies.

 #### <a name="prerequisites"></a>Prerequisites